 Last fall, People For the American Way joined allied organizations to outline our family planning funding priorities.
 Now that a new funding debate is underway in Congress, PFAW and allies want to ensure that family planning, particularly the Title X program, remains on the priority list.
 Title X helps millions of individuals, the majority of whom live at or below the federal poverty line, access high-quality reproductive health care.
 Yet program funding has been cut in recent years, and its integrity is under direct threat from the Trump administration.
 We are calling on Congress to commit to Title X and to the health, social, and economic benefits that have made such a difference in the lives of so many.
-You can download our letter here.
+Our latest House letter follows below and is available here.
+Click here to view the latest Senate letter.

 Dear Representative Cole and Representative DeLauro: